protocol

 Any pre-existing structure information is erased unless the erase argument

-file is a structure type or filename or a list of a combination of
+file is a system or filename, or a list of a combination of

 these two.